yingqiuz/localise/README.md

 ### 1. **Preparation step**: generate connectivity features using tractography (either on high- or low-quality data)

 If you haven't done so, you may want to create anatomical masks and run tractography to generate connectivity features.
 If you have your own tract density maps, please skip to [2.
-Train a HQAugmentation Model](#2-train-a-hqaugmentation-model).
+Localise a target](#2-localise-a-target).

 #### 1.1 Create anatomical masks